-To successfully complete a unit you must complete, submit and be assessed as satisfactory in every assessment task.
-Learners submit their assessments to qualified ABA assessors and receive appropriate written feedback.
+Learners submit their assessments via the LMS to qualified ABA assessors and receive appropriate written feedback.

-Your assessor will contact you directly if there is any additional work you need to complete.
+An assessor will contact a learner directly if there is any additional work needed to complete.
 If a significant amount of work is required, this will count as a second submission.
-Files submitted in error or non-genuine attempts will be reverted to draft by the assessment allocator and will not count as an attempt.
-If after a second attempt the assessor feels considerable work is required before another attempt you need to have a discussion with the diploma coordinator.
+Files submitted in error or non-genuine attempts will be reverted to draft by the assessor allocator and will not count as an attempt.
+If after a second attempt the assessor feels considerable work is required before another attempt, you need to have a discussion with the Training and Education officer.